raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 ![An example timeline](images/timeline.png)

+--- task ---
+Create a timeline for your project that includes your ideal finish date and the date at which you will start checking and testing your program.
+--- /task ---

 ### Identify your measurements

-Once you have answered the 5 questions above and created a rough timeline for your work, the next step is to note down the measurements and data you will need to test your hypothesis.
+Once you have answered the 5 questions above and created a rough timeline for your work, you may want to note down the measurements and data you will need to test your hypothesis.
 If you need help with this, take a look at [this project](https://projects.raspberrypi.org/en/projects/experiment-design) and in particular the [define your measurements](https://projects.raspberrypi.org/en/projects/experiment-design/2) page.

+--- task ---
+Write down the measurements that you will need to take in order to test your hypothesis.
+--- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 This step will really help you to make sure the outputs of your program are useful for later stages of MSL, and that you remain focused throughout stage 2!